-What is a Cloud Kitchen Restaurant
+What Is The Cloud Kitchen Model

-A delivery kitchen is a restaurant that has no physical space and no dine-in or takeaway facility as it does not exist as a restaurant of any sort.
-It relies completely on third-party integrations or home delivery orders placed on call or through a website.
+First, we look at what is a cloud kitchen.
+A cloud kitchen is a restaurant that has no physical space and no dine-in or takeaway facility as it does not exist as a restaurant of any sort.
+It relies entirely on third-party integrations or home delivery orders placed on call or through a website.

 How To Run A Cloud Kitchen Restaurant

-1. Order Taking in a Cloud Kitchen
+1. Order Taking In A Cloud Kitchen

-Another means of taking orders is the through telephonic calls.
+Another means of taking orders is through telephonic calls.
 For this, you need a Call-Center Panel that will route the orders to the right brand and outlet.
 When you have multiple brands operating at the same outlet, you need a robust POS system that can give you detailed insights about the number of orders received for each brand.

-Since all of the brands are integrated with online ordering platforms such as Zomato and Swiggy and have their own websites and calling numbers, it can get borderline possible to keep up with the number of orders.
-Not only do you need to do the billing to ensure proper delivery, you also need to keep them separate.
+Since all of the brands are integrated with online ordering platforms such as Zomato and Swiggy and have their websites and calling numbers, it can get borderline impossible to keep up with the number of orders.
+Not only do you need to do the billing to ensure proper delivery, but you also need to keep them separate.
 Having an end to end POS is virtually the only way to keep up.

 Here are some quick tips that will help you master your online ordering campaigns.

-2. Order Processing in a Cloud Kitchen
+2. Order Processing In A Cloud Kitchen

-3. Staffing a Cloud Kitchen
+3. Staffing A Cloud Kitchen

 4. Managing Suppliers

 Suppliers in a cloud kitchen can vary from a single establishment supplying for all the brands in the cloud kitchen to different suppliers for each brand.
 In some cases, you can even have a combination of both.
-While finalising suppliers for a cloud kitchen is not too different from a regular commercial restaurant kitchen, you must still look for a combination that is the best for you.
-If your brands have the same base ingredient but some varying ingredients, you can order the base ingredient from the same supplier and the varying ingredients from different suppliers.
+While finalizing suppliers for a cloud kitchen is not too different from a regular commercial restaurant kitchen, you must still look for a combination that is the best for you.
+If your brands have the same base ingredient but some different ingredients, you can order the base ingredient from the same supplier and the various ingredients from different suppliers.

 We would say that before finalizing your supplier, you should make a list of all the ingredients you would need across brands and try to order as many as possible from the same supplier.
-It will make it easier to keep track of inventory, you will be able to hold a single person accountable, in case of changes it would be far easier to coordinate and you will definitely save money.
+It will make it easier to keep track of inventory, you will be able to hold a single person accountable, in case of changes it would be far easier to coordinate, and you will save money.

 5. Managing Inventory

-6. How to Market a Cloud Kitchen Restaurant
+6. How To Market A Cloud Kitchen Restaurant

-(i) Have an Online Presence
+(i) Have An Online Presence

 Given that the Cloud Kitchen model negates any physical presence, you must build an online presence for yourself.
 This will give your restaurants a virtual address and enable customers to find you with ease.
 Having a website and different social media pages will not be enough.
-You will have to update them regularly and make them as interactive as possible as that is the only medium through which your customers can reach out to you.
-Listen to them there, talk, participate in comments and address any negative feedback there and then.
+You will have to update them regularly and make them as interactive as possible, as that is the only medium through which your customers can reach out to you.
+Listen to them there, talk, participate in comments, and address any negative feedback there and then.
 Your followers are your most loyal customers, remember that.

-(ii) Third Party Integrations
+(ii) Third-Party Integrations

-Most people today order using online apps like Zomato, Swiggy and Foodpanda.
+Most people today order using online apps like Zomato, Swiggy, and Foodpanda.
 Your integration with them is a must.
-Being on these platforms will get you more orders for home delivery, and because they have their own delivery mechanism, the cost of delivery will not be out of your pocket.
+Being on these platforms will get you more orders for home delivery, and because they have their delivery mechanism, the cost of delivery will not be out of your pocket.
 Apart from that, being on these platforms will also make you discoverable to your potential customers.
-Most people who order through these apps do not know whether they are ordering food from a restaurant, a delivery kitchen, a ghost kitchen or a cloud kitchen.
+Most people who order through these apps do not know whether they are ordering food from a restaurant, a delivery kitchen, a ghost kitchen, or a cloud kitchen.
 What they do know is that if the food looks good, they can try a new place, so get yourself integrated with all the delivery platforms out there to enjoy large-scale discoverability.

 Here is a detailed guide on how to partner with online ordering platforms.

-(iii) Tie-ups with Complimentary Restaurants
+(iii) Tie-ups With Complimentary Restaurants

-In order to build your brand presence and to make people try your food, you could get into tie-ups with other restaurants who are not your direct competitors.
-For example, if you run a Cloud Kitchen with a dessert brand, you could tie up with restaurants not having their own dessert menu with schemes like, buy a meal for two and get a choco-lava cake free.
+To build your brand presence and to make people try your food, you could get into tie-ups with other restaurants who are not your direct competitors.
+For example, if you run a Cloud Kitchen with a dessert brand, you could tie-up with restaurants not having their dessert menu with schemes like, buy a meal for two and get a choco-lava cake free.
 When someone does so in the restaurant, the cake will come in your brand’s packing with a pamphlet of your restaurant.
 This can be extended to online orders as well.
 Not just other restaurants, you can run such promotions within the brands in your own cloud kitchen.
 If you run a Mexican restaurant in a Cloud Kitchen format and are introducing a dessert bar under a different brand name, you could have the same scheme tied up to your own Mexican brand.

-(iv) SMS and Email Marketing
+(iv) SMS And Email Marketing

-(v) Distributing Flyers and Pamphlets
+(v) Distributing Flyers And Pamphlets

-With the pace at which restaurant industry is growing, cloud kitchens are the next new thing.
+With the pace at which the restaurant industry is growing, cloud kitchens are the next new thing.
 Not only do they bring the dream of serving good food close but also make it accessible by eliminating the challenges of high rentals and investments.
-We hope this comprehensive guide to cloud kitchen operations has been useful and will help you open your own cloud or delivery kitchen restaurant.
+We hope this comprehensive guide to cloud kitchen operations has been useful and will help you open your cloud or delivery kitchen restaurant.